How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Gabor spectral response profile fitting for translation

 where a positive value of $\theta_0$ corresponds to a clockwise rotation with respect to the positive $x$-axis.
 The subscript $0$ indicates the parameter value corresponding to the peak response of the Gabor filter.
 This orientation, which corresponds to the preferred direction of motion of the filter, is related to the spatial frequencies via $\theta_0=\tan ^{-1} \left( f_{y_{0}}/ f_{x_{0}}\right)$.

 A translating plane wave $s$ in the Cartesian coordinate system can be written as:

 where the spatial frequency magnitude $F_0$ is related to the spatial frequencies via $F_0=(f_{x_{0}}^{2}+f_{y_{0}}^{2})^{1/2}$, $f_{t0}$ indicates the temporal frequency, and $\varphi_0$ denotes the phase of the filter.
-The dependence of $s$ on $y$ is due to $x_r$, which is a function of $x$ and $u$ (see Eq. \ref{x_r}).
+The dependence of $s$ on $y$ is due to $x_R$, which is a function of $x$ and $y$ (see Eq. \ref{x_r}).
 A Gabor filter is said to be even when $\varphi_0=0$ and odd when $\varphi_0=\pm\pi$.
 Further, note that the preferred velocity of the filter $v_0$ is related to $F_0$ and the temporal frequency $f_{t_{0}}$ via $v_0=f_{t_{0}}/F_0$, as in \cite{Heeger1988}.
 A higher spatial frequency $F_0$ allows tracking of motion of thinner image structures.
 When a signal is sampled in time or space, frequency components which are larger than or equal to $0.5$ cycles per frame (i.e., the Nyquist frequency) become undersampled and aliasing occurs.
 Thus, if we limit ourselves to signals which do not suffer from aliasing, the maximum velocity a signal can have is limited by its $F_0$.
 Fig. \ref{fig:gaborspace} shows the 3D frequency space with the half-magnitude profile of a Gabor filter.

 Because we will fit the response of phase-sensitive Gabor filters, we highlight three phase-dependent convolution phenomena.
-Note that a valid convolution of two tensors with equal size corresponds to their dot product.
+Note that a valid convolution\footnote{We use ``convolution'' to refer to the correlation of a filter over an image to remain consistent with the CNN terminology.} of two tensors with equal size corresponds to their dot product.
 First, because a sine is an odd signal, the dot product of two sines at opposite frequencies is negative.
 Second, the dot product of a cosine at opposite frequencies will be positive due to the even nature of the function.
 Third, sine and cosine are decorrelated and thus the dot product will be zero between these two signals.

 \textbf{Gabor spectral response profile fitting} \\ In the Gabor spectral response fitting process, translating grayscale plane waves $s$ are used as input to the network, and we try to minimize the difference in response between filters in the \texttt{c6} layer of our FlowNetS and spatiotemporal Gabor filters $g$.
 To better approximate the response of \texttt{c6} filters, we enhance the Gabor filter output with a gain term $K$, a bias term $b$, and pass the response through a ReLU non-linearity.
 Then, the response $r$ to a convolution with a translating plane wave $s$ and a Gabor filter $g$ is given by: